Dentures

 How is the bar attached to the implants?

-We have a patient's upper jaw where you can see the implants were placed.
+We have a patient's upper jaw where the the implants are placed.
 An impression is made, and then we fabricate the bar, which gets screwed into the jaw and the implant.
 Special small screws hold that bar in place.
-This patient has five implants in the upper jaw.
 We insert a few screws, and we use special torque drivers to ensure they're tightened to proper specifications.
 All screws are torqued down to secure the bar.
-This bar is now fixated to the dental implants, holding it in place.
+Then the bar is now fixated to the dental implants, holding it in place.

 Can this be done on lower jaws too?

-That's for the upper jaw.
-We use implants on the lower jaw as well.
-Here's a patient with two implants and a bar.
-Inside, there's a special clip that snaps onto the bar, providing excellent retention to keep the denture from moving while the patient functions.
+We can use implants on the lower jaw as well.
+There's a special clip that snaps onto the bar, providing excellent retention to keep the denture from moving while the patient functions.

 Removable Partial Dentures